 - 4.1 All the Council's long term borrowing (with the exception of the debt contained within the waste PFI contract) is at a fixed rate from the Public Works and Loans Board (PWLB).
 The PWLB currently offers the most competitive and secure rates of interest to local authorities.
-For example, the 40 year fixed annuity rate currently stands at 4.3% as at the 15th January 2013.
-(This includes the 0.2% "certainty" discount which is currently being offered by the PWLB to those local authorities, including West Berkshire, which have made available to HM Treasury their medium term borrowing plans). - 4.2 At the start of the current financial year the balance of the Council's loans from the PWLB currently was £87.6 million.
-This sum includes £20.5 million which is still outstanding from the debt inherited from the former Berkshire County Council.
-These loans were taken out on a maturity basis and it is therefore necessary to make an annual provision in the revenue budget to repay these loans at the end of their term, currently approximately £500,000 per year on average.
-All loans taken out by West Berkshire Council since 2006, however, have been on an annuity
+For example, the 40 year fixed annuity rate currently stands at 2.87% as at the 30 January 2015.
+(This includes the 0.20% "certainty" discount which is currently being offered by the PWLB to those local authorities, including West Berkshire, which have made available to HM Treasury their medium term borrowing plans). - 4.2 At the start of the current financial year the balance of the Council's loans from the PWLB was £107.4 million.
+This sum includes £20.5 million which is still outstanding from the debt inherited from the former Berkshire County Council (BCC).
+The former BCC loans were taken out on a maturity basis and it is therefore necessary to make an annual provision in the revenue budget to repay these loans at the end of their term, currently approximately £500,000 per year on average.
+All loans taken out by West Berkshire Council since 2006, however, have been on an annuity basis, which means a proportion of the principal debt is repaid every year.
+This provides greater certainty over the future level of loan repayments and avoids the future liability for repayment of the principal. - 4.3 By March 2015, the PWLB loans balance is expected to increase by £10.3 million to £117.7 million.
+Part of this increase is to fund £9.7 million proposed capital spending for 2014/15 which is not funded from grants, capital receipts or other external sources of capital funding.
+It is also expected to be necessary to borrow around £4 million in respect of previous years' capital expenditure, which has not yet been financed from borrowing.
+However the new borrowing will be offset by

-- basis, which provides certainty over the future level of loan repayments and avoids the future liability for repayment of the principal. - 4.3 By March 2014, the PWLB loans balance is expected to increase by £11.7 million to £99.3 million.
-Part of this increase is to fund £8.4 million proposed capital spending for 2013/14 which is not funded from grants, capital receipts or other external sources of capital funding.
-It is also expected to be necessary to borrow around £6 million in respect of previous years' capital expenditure, which has not yet been financed from borrowing.
-However the new borrowing will be offset by approximately £2.7 million repayments against existing loans which will have been made by the end of the financial year. - 4.4 The forecast balance of total long term debt at the end of March 2014, including that related to the PFI contract, is approximately £124 million. - 4.5 Based on the current proposals for capital spending from 2014 to 2019, the Council's overall level of borrowing is expected to increase at a slower rate from 2014/15 onwards than in recent years.
-This is because the amount of principal repaid on annuity loans increases year on year, while the level of capital expenditure funded from borrowing is planned to decrease to around £5 million per year by 2017.
-The overall level of debt to fund capital expenditure is therefore expected to peak at around £124 million in 2020 (or £144 million including PFI debt).
+- approximately £3.4 million repayments against existing loans which will have been made by the end of the financial year. - 4.4 The forecast balance of total long term debt at the end of March 2015, including that related to the PFI contract, is approximately £133.7 million. - 4.5 Based on the current proposals for capital spending from 2015 to 2020 (as per the proposed Capital Strategy and Programme 2015-2020, also on this agenda), the Council's overall level of borrowing is expected to increase at a slower rate from 2015/16 onwards than in recent years.
+This is because the amount of principal repaid on annuity loans increases year on year, while the level of capital expenditure funded from borrowing is planned to decrease to around £5 million per year by 2017. - 4.6 The overall level of debt to fund capital expenditure is currently expected to peak at around £143 million in 2021 (or £156 million including PFI debt).
+A summary of the current long term debt forecast is attached for information as Appendix A to this report.
+However it should be noted that these forecast figures will need to be revised if the Council's capital spending and financing plans change in future years.